oVirt/ovirt-site/source/release/4.0.5/index.md

 `# yum install `[`http://resources.ovirt.org/pub/yum-repo/ovirt-release40.rpm`](http://resources.ovirt.org/pub/yum-repo/ovirt-release40.rpm)

-and then follow our [Quick Start Guide](/documentation/quickstart/quickstart-guide/) or a more updated documentation from our downstream
+and then follow documentation from our downstream
 [Red Hat Virtualization](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/)

 If you're upgrading from a previous release on Enterprise Linux 7 you just need to execute: